+The complaints system under the Broadcasting Act is an open door system.
+Broadcasters are required to receive and consider all complaints that meet the relevant criteria for being a valid formal complaint.
 The BSA usually expects broadcasters to deal with complaints they receive in a considered and appropriately comprehensive way.
 It does not expect a comprehensive analysis of a complaint when, on its face, it is frivolous or trivial.
 The BSA is conscious that there is an economic cost in dealing with complaints and it does not wish to see resources wasted on complaints that have no foundation whatsoever.